Cosmian/kms/documentation/docs/configuration.md

 # Configuration file

-By default, the server expects to find:
+By default, the client expects to find:

 - a TOML configuration file in `/etc/cosmian/cosmian.toml`.
 - or an environment variable `COSMIAN_CLI_CONF` that contains the path to the configuration file.